tootedom/google-cache-builder-inv/README.md

 ```

 The recency queue is used by the Cache to determine which LRU item in the cache to remove when the maxSize has been
 reached.
-The item is not determine by the age of the item from when it was last added to the queue (Least Recently Added),
+The item is not determine by the age of the item from when it was last written to the queue (Least Recently Added),
-not is it determine by the item closest to it's Expiry time (maybe options that might be nice to have features on the cache).
+nor is it determine by which item is closest to it's Expiration time (may be these options are nice to have features on the cache).
+When using expireAfterWrite(10, TimeUnit.SECONDS); with it being write access you are interested in (just pondering out loud)
+However, having said this how the cache works it that the item to remove upon reaching the maximum size is determined
+by when it was last accessed, based on access ordering.

 ### Modifications